 - Offer lower quality frames for vision benefits

-- Many people forget to use their benefit, and lose it
+- Some people forget to use their benefit, and lose it

-- Plans are complicated and hard to understand
+- Plans are complicated and are hard for anyone to understand

 Here is a list of some of the most popular vision plans.
 If your health insurance claims to have vision coverage, they most likely have sold that coverage to one of these vision plans.
 This is to give the illusion that it is part of health insurance.